-The buildings will benefit from natural ventilation through the pop holes in the building which shall be open throughout the day plus side vents.
+The buildings will benefit from natural ventilation through the pop holes in the building which shall be open throughout the day.
 The only time mechanical ventilation will be used will be during periods of extreme hot weather, this is for the welfare of the birds.